Darsh-A/Onlyfans18-/Physics/PHY101/Mechanics/Central Force and Inverse Square Law Force.md

 \require{physics}
 r_{t}=b
 $$
-Which is as we expected
+Which is as we expected, since $r_{t}$ is the distance of closest approach of the particles; it is the